Picard language: Use

 Picard is not taught in French schools (apart from a few one-off and isolated courses) and is generally only spoken among friends or family members.
 It has nevertheless been the object of scholarly research at universities in Lille and Amiens, as well as at Indiana University.
 Since people are now able to move around France more easily than in past centuries, the different varieties of Picard are converging and becoming more similar.
 In its daily use, Picard is tending to lose its distinctive features and may be confused with regional French.
 At the same time, even though most Northerners can understand Picard today, fewer and fewer are able to speak it, and people who speak Picard as their first language are increasingly rare, particularly under 50.

-The 2008 film Bienvenue chez les Ch'tis, starring comedian Dany Boon, deals with Ch'ti language and culture and the perceptions of the region by outsiders.
+The 2008 film Welcome to the Sticks, starring comedian Dany Boon, deals with Ch'ti language and culture and the perceptions of the region by outsiders, and it was the highest-grossing French film of all time at the box office in France until it was surpassed by The Intouchables.